powersync-ja/powersync-kotlin/README.md

 - [demos/hello-powersync](./demos/hello-powersync/README.md): A minimal example demonstrating the use of the PowerSync Kotlin Multiplatform SDK and the Supabase connector.

-- [demos/supabase-todolist](./demos/supabase-todolist/README.md): ** Currently a work in progress **
-  A simple to-do list application demonstrating the use of the PowerSync Kotlin Multiplatform SDK and the Supabase connector.
+- [demos/supabase-todolist](./demos/supabase-todolist/README.md): A simple to-do list application demonstrating the use of the PowerSync Kotlin Multiplatform SDK and the Supabase connector.

 ## Current Limitations / Future work